mrozowski/TaskTimer/README.md

 This button has 2 states - Start and Cancel.
 The first state runs timer second cancel it.
 In the override ```paintEvent()``` method I set the button look accordingly to the button state.

+You can download exe file from Google drive and check it on your computer - [Exe file](https://drive.google.com/file/d/1S-Ts1BirXW5rBvz1X18VboquWeWjvRpE/view?usp=sharing)